PeterWhittaker/PeterWhittaker.github.io/_posts/2020-08-19-Installing-Python-et-al-under-MacOS.md

 with brew - or with gem, if you get there - do NOT override system defaults - Mac OS and many utilities produced for the Mac depend upon them.
-Let brew manage things and install them cask-only.
+Let brew manage things and install them cellar-only.
 You then need to find them via appropriate manipulation of PATH, CPPFLAGS, LDFLAGS, etc. Cf my dot file project for one way of doing this.
 ```

 At any rate, none of those pages provide the complete answer.
 You know that you need